tlmakinen/pyskim/README.md

 Repository for [SKIM Bayesian sparse regression](https://arxiv.org/abs/1905.06501) in Jax and NumPyro.
 Code adapted from [this paper]
 (https://arxiv.org/abs/1905.06501) and [this tutorial](http://num.pyro.ai/en/latest/examples/sparse_regression.html) with major modifications to plotting routines and hyperparameter optimization.
 More verbose explanation coming soon.
-Check out this [Google Colab tutorial] (https://colab.research.google.com/drive/1hZPsjLAQGobymd1Hc2qISJXMXscYGsU3#scrollTo=iywDKXqeE6oj) highlighting the SKIM kernel technique on COVID-19 data (circa
+Check out this [Google Colab tutorial] (https://colab.research.google.com/drive/1hZPsjLAQGobymd1Hc2qISJXMXscYGsU3#scrollTo=iywDKXqeE6oj) highlighting the SKIM kernel technique to find predictors for COVID-19 mortality rates by country on data circa
-April 2020).
+April 2020.

 # installation
 To install SKIM and its dependencies in your Python environment, first clone the repository: